rydmike/theme_demo/README.md

 ## Used `MaterialApp`

-The `MaterialApp` setup is very simple and compact.
+The `MaterialApp` setup is simple and compact.
 We give the light and dark `ThemeData` objects to their respective theme properties in the `MaterialApp`.
 Here they are given by providers that we watch for changes.
-When you use this setup, which one of the currently supplied light and dark theme is controlled by the `ThemeMode` enum given to the `themeMode` property.
+When you use this setup, which one of the currently supplied light and dark `ThemeData` objects gets used as active application theme, is controlled by the `ThemeMode` enum given to the `themeMode` property.
 We use and watch a third provider for this, so theme mode can easily be toggled via UI.

 If you specify `ThemeMode.system` the application will follow the theme mode used by the host system.
-Many users like this option, so don't just offer light and dark, also offer system as a user choice.
+Many users like this option, so don't just offer light and dark as option, also offer system as a user choice.
 A very handy widget to use to allow the user to toggle `ThemeMode` between, light, dark and system is `ToggleButtons`.
 We will look at that later.

 ```dart
 class ThemeDemoApp extends ConsumerWidget {